IBM-Cloud/docs/develop/deploy_button.md

 4. If the app requires a build file, the build file is detected automatically and the app is built.

+5. If a pipeline is configured for the build and deployment process,  a `pipeline.yml` file is used to deploy the app.

-5. If the app requires a container, a `pipeline.yml` that defines the **IBM Container Service** and a Dockerfile that defines an image are used to deploy the app in a {{site.data.keyword.Bluemix_notm}} container.
+6. If the app requires a container, a `pipeline.yml` that defines the **IBM Containers** service and a Dockerfile that defines an image are used to deploy the app in a {{site.data.keyword.Bluemix_notm}} container.

-6. The app is deployed to the person's {{site.data.keyword.Bluemix_notm}} organization.
+7. The app is deployed to the person's {{site.data.keyword.Bluemix_notm}} organization.

 ##Examples of the button {: #button-examples}